Membership and role

 - Gawain Evans, Finance Director

-The Shadow Board Members are participating observers and are drawn from grades below the Senior Civil Service to provide different perspectives and views on the issues discussed at the Welsh Government Board.
+The Co-Chairs of the Shadow Board are participating observers and are drawn from grades below the Senior Civil Service to provide different perspectives and views on the issues discussed at the Welsh Government Board.

 Annex B: Board Members’ Code of Conduct